 - E. Recording in areas with reasonable expectation of privacy: - 1.
 The use of the BWC when entering private property requires a balance between privacy rights and the need for the government intrusion into the space.
-When practicable, officers shall notify people that they are being recorded as soon as reasonably possible consistant with section III.B.3 of this policy.
-If a person with legal authority over the private property in question requests that recording be stopped in areas in which a person has a reasonable expectation of privacy and the situation is not listed in section III C of this policy, the officer may stop the recording.
+When practicable, officers shall notify people that they are being recorded as soon as reasonably possible consistent with section III.B.3 of this policy.
 Prior to stopping the recording, the officer must state on the recording the reason for stopping the recording.
-If the incident is one that requires a report, the reason for stopping the BWC will be included in the written report.
+If the incident is one that requires a report, the reason for stopping the BWC will be included in the written report. - 2.
+If an officer is responding to a possible crime or disturbance in progress, the BWC will be activated.
+If a determination is made that the crime is belated or no longer meets the criteria for recording, the BWC may be deactivated once the situation no longer needs to be recorded.
+The officer will verbally state the reason for BWC recording cessation on the recording and indicate such in the report of the incident if a report is needed. - F. If an officer is responding to a belated or general call for service that would not normally be recorded, the BWC does not need to be activated unless the situation changes to one in which recording is allowed.

-Subject: Subject: Body Worn Camera Chapter: 19 Issued: xx/xx/xx Revised: N/A Page 5 of 12
+Subject: Subject: Body Worn Camera Chapter: 19 Issued: xx/xx/xx Revised: N/A Page 6 of 12